robotoworks/mechanoid/docs/source/ops/index.rst

 Executing Operations
 --------------------
-Every |opsvcdef| results in a generated implementation of :java:extdoc:`OperationServiceBridge <com.robotoworks.mechanoid.ops.OperationServiceBridge>`
-for instance ``MoviesServiceBridge``.

-The bridge acts as a proxy to the service (eg:- ``MoviesService``).
-It is responsible for constructing service intents, handling operation uniqueness, and also dispatching callbacks to registered instances of ``OperationServiceListener``.

-By default bridges are generated as singletons, in order for a bridge to work correctly it must either be a singleton or created in a way that makes a single instance accessible (ie:- managed by a dependency container), for example, we can get an instance of the ``MoviesServiceBridge`` like this:
+To execute operations we use an ``Intent`` to describe which operation to execute and what the arguments should be, to construct the intent we use the generated static helper method ``newIntent(...)`` for a given operation, for example:

 .. code-block:: java

-   MoviesServiceBridge bridge = MoviesServiceBridge.getInstance();

-Once we have an instance of a bridge, we gain access to the methods we defined in our |opsvcdef|, the following example shows how we can use the bridge to execute these operations:
+   Intent intent = AddMovieOperation.newIntent("The Godfather", "Movie about gangstas.", 1972);

+We can then execute the operation intent using the ``Ops`` API.

 .. code-block:: java

-   MoviesServiceBridge bridge = MoviesServiceBridge.getInstance();

-   int id = bridge.executeAddMovieOperation("The Godfather", "Movie about gangstas.", 1972);

-The method ``executeAddMovieOperation(...)`` is the generated version of the method we defined in our |opsvcdef| earlier ``addMovie(...)``.
+   Ops.execute(intent);

-Every operation always returns an Operation Request ID, for each new operation an incrementing ID is assigned that uniquely identifies an operation request, with the exception of operation uniqueness (see |ref| :ref:`operation-uniqueness`) where the same ID could be returned for a pending or currently executing operation.
+Executing an operation always returns an Operation ID.
+For each new invocation of ``Ops.execute(Intent)`` an incrementing ID is assigned that uniquely identifies a request to execute an operation, with the exception of operation uniqueness (see |ref| :ref:`operation-uniqueness`) where the same ID could be returned for a pending or currently executing operation.

-.. topic:: The Request ID
+.. topic:: The Operation ID

-   Executing operations with the bridge happens asynchronously, behind the scenes a request to execute the operation is put into a queue managed by an ``OperationProcessor``.
+   Executing operations happens asynchronously, behind the scenes the intent to execute the operation is put into a queue managed by an ``OperationProcessor``.
    The operation processor is responsible for taking the next operation from the queue and executing it until no operations are left to process.

-   With this in mind, when we invoke an ``execute`` method on a bridge, we get a **Request ID** back, which we can use to uniquely identify an operation.
+   With this in mind, when we invoke ``Ops.execute(Intent)``, we get an **ID** back, which we can use to uniquely identify an operation.

-   In order to know what is happening with an operation, we rely on callbacks discussed later.
+   In order to know what is happening with an operation, we rely on call-backs discussed later.

-As well as executing operations we can also use the bridge to check if an operation is pending completion (either in the queue or executing), for this we need the Operation Request ID that was returned to us when we executed the operation:
+As well as executing operations we can also use ``Ops`` to check if an operation is pending completion (either in the queue or executing), for this we need the Operation ID that was returned to us when we executed the operation:

 .. code-block:: java

-   boolean pending = bridge.isRequestPending(id);
+   boolean pending = bridge.isOperationPending(id);

 The Operation Manager